-Furnace operating with the wrong fuel can result in death, personal injury and/or property damage.
+Failure to properly vent this furnace can result in death, personal injury and/or property damage.

 NOTE: The rating plate is stamped with the model number, gas type and gas input rating.
 In addition, models manufactured for sale in Canada have orifice size information stamped on the rating plate.